Shipwrecked (TV series): Series 1 (2006)

 The fourth series ran from 8 January to 14 May 2006 as Shipwrecked: Battle of the Islands 2006.
-The new series, with all four series from 2006 to 2009 directed by Dee Koppang, share little in common with the original version of Shipwrecked, but more in common with Survivor (the British version of which was made by ITV).
+The new series, with all four series from 2006 to 2009 executive producer Tania Alexander directed by Dee Koppang, share little in common with the original version of Shipwrecked, but more in common with Survivor (the British version of which was made by ITV).
 While the earlier series were more of a The Real World-style documentary without prizes or competition, this fourth series divided the competitors into two islands, who would compete for a prize of £70,000.

 The programme featured two teams, the "Sharks" and the "Tigers", who live on the previously uninhabited Pacific islands of Moturakau and Rapota respectively (both are part of Aitutaki in the Cook Islands).
 The show was narrated by actor and voice-over artist, Craig Kelly.

 A new contestant arrives every week and spends half the week with one team and half the week with the other before deciding which team he or she would like to stay with.
 The team with the most members at the end of the show's five-month run share the prize money.

 Contestants are free to leave at any time and can also nominate themselves to change teams at the weekly beach party (generally the only time during the week when the Sharks and Tigers meet).
 If the other team votes to accept them they can then swap islands, if not they have to stay with their original team.

 If two or more people put themselves forward for nomination from one island, then the rival island are only permitted to accept one nominee per week.
 Each island must have a minimum of 5 people at all times - nominations are only allowed if an island has six or more people.
 Contestants are only allowed two island moves during the series.

 During the final week, the islands were equal with 14 inhabitants each, leaving the final new arrival Jenni Danns the hard decision of choosing which island would win.
 She eventually chose Shark Island, and the Sharks won the £70,000 prize.
 The show's editors highlighted attempts by the Tigers to persuade a Shark named Jo (whose brother had earlier quit the Shark tribe) to nominate herself to switch at the death (despite their refusal to accept her brother when he had attempted to switch).
 She decided to stay on Shark Island after saying although she was tempted, she 'could never leave my [her] sharkies'.